awsdocs/amazon-rds-user-guide/doc_source/USER_PIT.md

 ## AWS CLI<a name="USER_PIT.CLI"></a>

-To restore a DB instance to a specified time, use the AWS CLI command [https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) to create a new DB instance\.
-This example also enables storage autoscaling\.
+To restore a DB instance to a specified time, use the AWS CLI command [restore\-db\-instance\-to\-point\-in\-time](https://docs.aws.amazon.com/cli/latest/reference/rds/restore-db-instance-to-point-in-time.html) to create a new DB instance\.
+This example also sets the allocated storage size and enables storage autoscaling\.

 Resource tagging is supported for this operation\.
 When you use the `--tags` option, the source DB instance tags are ignored and the provided ones are used\.
 Otherwise, the latest tags from the source instance are used\.